Sleeping Giants: A Dive into the Wondrous World of Whales

 Australian underwater photographer Jasmine Carey spends southern winter with humpbacks breeding in the tropical waters of Tonga.
 In the northern winter, she captures orcas feeding in the Norwegian fjords.
 Carey won the prestigious Hamdan International Photography award in 2020 with her image of a sleeping humpback whale and its two-week-old calf.

 “The first time I swam with a whale, it was raining in Vava’u off White Patch in Tongo.
 The water was a light powdery milky blue due to the white limestone runoff from the cliffs.
 It was still, and the raindrops were making beautiful forever enlarging ripples on the surface.
-Have you ever listened to soothing pitter-patter of rainfall on the oceans’ surface?
+Have you ever listened to the soothing pitter-patter of rainfall on the ocean’s surface?

 I heard someone shouting, ‘Here she is.’
 I quickly turned around, and about four meters away, there was this circular dark, bumpy nub, which slowly started to emerge out of the milky water.
 Time froze, my thoughts raced, and my heart quivered in awe.
 Everything felt like it was in slow motion.
 I couldn’t even tell if the whale cow was coming or going until it was only two meters away from me, slightly angled.
-Right along the side was her eye that blinked and moved around, carefully observing us.
+Right along the side was her eye which blinked and moved around, carefully observing us.

 “This past year has ingrained into me how much I love and am passionate about the natural world.
 It has made me more determined to be a positive voice and advocate for the ocean and the planet.” – Jasmine Carey